 Joanne Mattera works in a style that is chromatically resonant and compositionally reductive.
-She has had solo shows in New York City at the Stephen Haller Gallery (1995) and OK Harris Works of Art (1996, 2007), and has shown since then with the Elizabeth Harris Gallery and in curated exhibitions with the group American Abstract Artists.
+She has had solo shows in New York City at the Stephen Haller Gallery (1995) and OK Harris Works of Art (1996, 2007), and has shown since then with the Elizabeth Harris Gallery and Margaret Thatcher Projects in Manhattan, at Metaphor Contemporary and 490 Atlantic in Brooklyn, and in curated exhibitions with American Abstract Artists.
 Currently she is represented in New York by dm contemporary, Manhattan, where she curated A Few Conversations About Color in January 2015, and Kenise Barnes Fine Art, Larchmont, where her solo, The Silk Road Paintings, took place in May 2015.

 In Boston she is represented by Arden Gallery; her solo, I Always Return to Hue, took place there in 2016.
 She is represented elsewhere around the country: in Atlanta by the Marcia Wood Gallery; in Denver by Space Gallery; in San Francisco by Adler & Co.
 Gallery; and in Tucson, Arizona, by Conrad Wilde Gallery.
 Joanne also enjoys associations with Projects Gallery, Miami; Schoolhouse Gallery, Provincetown, Mass.; and the Boston Drawing Project at Carroll & Sons Gallery.

 Recently Joanne was part of a 10-artist exhibition, 10 Ways, curated by Lorenza Sannai, which traveled from Milan to Bonn to Berlin to Paris.
 The exhibition included Joanne's paintings, works on paper., and a small book series.